 - Visual field defect.

-See separate Examination of the Eye article.
+See the separate Examination of the Eye article.
 See also below under urgent referral.

 These depend on the thyroid status and the underlying disease.
 See the links at the beginning of this article for more information about dysthyroid states.